 - Key SEO concepts simplified for your practice.

 - Off-page strategies to broaden your digital footprint.

 Let’s elevate your private practice in the search engine rankings together.

 You’ve likely heard of Search Engine Optimization, and that it’s important.
 But you probably might not know how or why it’s important, or there’s so much techy jargon that your eyes gloss over while trying to read about the benefits in all its glory.

 Psst… if you haven’t, check out our quick and easy SEO breakdown here.

 While many people may think that free traffic is the reason to optimize your website, the main purpose of SEO is really for potential clients who are looking for your services to find you, through specific and high-intent searches through search browsers.

-Meaning, anything and everything that can be done on your website to get your site on the first page of Google, including your URL, title and meta tags, updating content, and link building.
+Meaning, anything and everything that can be done on your website to get your site on the first page of Google, including your URL, title and meta description, updating content, and link building.